 “We save a lot of administration costs by having a system that goes 360 degrees.
-Rosters, employment agreements, work hours and payroll are sensitive issues, and TimePlan and ProLøn keeps track of it all.”
+Rosters, employment agreements, work hours, and payroll are sensitive issues, and TimePlan and ProLøn keep track of it all.”

 “We could not control that.
 We needed a visual image of who was at work and the cost associated with each shift throughout the day,” says Michael B. Nielsen.

 In 2001, Djurs Sommerland selected TimePlan for shift planning and HR management, and at the same time, ProLøn came on board.
 The payroll system should match TimePlan’s structure by division into departments, and there needed to be direct integration so that only one database was necessary for both systems.

 “I experienced great flexibility and excellent service from both TimePlan and ProLøn.
 The setup was designed according to our needs, and the integration between the two systems has worked from day one,” says Michael B Nielsen.

 For the past 17 years, TimePlan and ProLøn have kept track of employees, schedules, and payroll for Djurs Sommerland, which currently has 650 employees.
 Michael B. Nielsen is known for his commitment and hands-on approach to day-to-day operations and staff management, and in 2010 he was named Denmark’s Best Boss by TV2’s panel of judges.

 Overview of everyday operations